Robert Alter (hotelier): First IPO

 In 1995, Alter took the company public.
 The Capstone name was already in use, so the company became known as Sunstone Hotel Investors Inc. At that time, Sunstone had a total enterprise value of $75 million with revenues of $30 million.
-Sunstone was a publicly traded REIT for 5 years, from 1995-1999.
+Sunstone was a publicly traded REIT for 5 years, from 1995 to 1999.
 Initially Sunstone operated only in the West, however in 1997, Sunstone purchased Kahler Realty Corp based in Rochester MN, and its 17 hotels for $372 million.

 In 1999, Alter joined with New York-based Westbrook Partners LLC to execute a management-led leveraged buyout of Sunstone.
 The transaction closed in November 1999 with a total valuation of over $900 million.
 Over the next 5 years, Alter focused on upgrading Sunstone’s portfolio, with an emphasis on the upscale business niche.
 As a privately owned corporation, Sunstone expanded eastward again with acquisition of 15 hotels from Dallas-based Wyndham Worldwide in 2002.
 As of 2004, Sunstone owned 77 hotels in 23 states.

 In the year 2000 Alter founded Buy Efficient, LLC, an internet-based purchasing management platform with over 900 participating hotels and senior living properties throughout the United States and Canada.
 Sunstone Hotel Investors became the sole owner of Buy Efficient following a buyout of its joint venture ownership with Strategic Hotels & Resorts.
 As of 2015, Buy Efficient, LLC operates as a subsidiary of Avendra, LLC.